ysyk2021/improving-your-communication-with-ai-techniques-and-strategies-for-clarity-and-connection-with/src/chapter-2-2.md

-# Common Applications of AI in Communication, Including Speech Recognition and Translation

 Artificial Intelligence (AI) is transforming the way we communicate and interact with technology.
 In this chapter, we will explore some common applications of AI in communication, including speech recognition and translation.